LokeshPereiro/lokeshpereiro/README.md

 <h6  align="center">A Full Stack Developer based in Galicia (Spain), mainly oriented and passionate about MERN Stack technologies such as MongoDB, Express, Reactjs and Nodejs.
 My goal is to build a career around the infinite possibilities that web technologies offer us to improve people's lives.
 I love learning, self-taught with a huge growth mindset, try to write clean code with best practices as possible</h6>

-<h5 align="center">Currently I'm testing all the technologies I have learnt and working on individual projects</h5>
+<h5 align="center">Currently testing all the technologies I have learnt and working on individual projects</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lokeshpereiro&label=Profile%20views&color=0e75b6&style=flat" alt="lokeshpereiro" /> </p>